lequietriot/RuneScape-MIDI-Player-Suite/README.md

 # To do list (Ideas)
 - Sound Encoding tools (Sound Effects, Sound Bank...)
-- Automatic soundfont creating from cache
+- Automatic soundfont creating from cache (Being worked on)